frankdavido/SIMPLE-API/README.md

 * Black list offending IPs.
 Note: I can make PHP to automatically update this htaccess' line number 16 to automatically blacklist any offeding User's IP if he fails certain criteria.
 `db/dbconn.php file`
 * Use of PDO prepared statement to avoid SQL injection (SQL attack is a technique to hack sites database from any input form of apis.
-To read more on SQL attacks, for a start, see: )
+To read more on SQL attacks, for a start, see: https://www.guru99.com/learn-sql-injection-with-practical-example.html   and    https://portswigger.net/web-security/sql-injection)

 ## ⭐ Installation